Misterio77/nix-config/README.md

 ### Todos
 - Learn flakes (seems cool)
-- Improve secret management (for now it all depends on my pgp key stored on `data`, waiting on my yubikey)

 ## How to setup

-Note: Remember to tweak (specially hostname and username) as necessary

 ### Create partitions
 First, create your boot partition (usually vfat) and btrfs partition (i usually encrypt it).

 We'll create a few subvolumes:
 - `nix` For (disposable) nix store data, no need to set snapshots.
-- `dotfiles` For configuration files, will be managed by home-manager as write-only, we'll also bind the `nixos` directory to `/etc/nixos` shortly.
+- `dotfiles` For configuration files.
 Intended to be tracked by git
 - `data` For persistent data, will be mounted writable.
 I suggest setting up snpashots.

-First mount your btrfs.
+First mount your btrfs, opening your encryption as needed.
 Assuming you opened the encrypted btrfs partition at `nixenc`:
 ```bash
 mount -t btrfs /dev/mapper/nixenv /mnt
 ```